 This cuvée is a selection of great terroirs of Domaine Labruyère, predominantly originated from granite soils rich in quartz.

 Planting density: 4 000 vines per acre / 10 000 vines per hectare

 Average age of vines: 50 years

-Harvest: Grapes are harvested manually in 15 kg crates before passing on a double sorting table and 100% destemmed.
+Harvest: Grapes are harvested manually in 15 kg crates before passing on a double sorting table and 95% of the grapes are destemmed.

 The fermentation takes place in concrete vats, in order to isolate each parcel and to express the unique characteristics of our terroirs.

 The entire system is thermo-regulated.
 Half is aged in concrete tanks, and another half in used oak barrels and 600 litre barrels, called "demi-muid", for 18 months.
 Slight filtration and no fining.

 Nose: Black fruits (blueberry, black cherry, blackcurrant) evolving with aeration into slightly toasted and spicy notes (nutmeg and liquorice).